Maitreya-nātha

 Maitreya-nātha (c.
-270–350 CE) is a name whose use was pioneered by Buddhist scholars Erich Frauwallner, Giuseppe Tucci, and Hakuju Ui to distinguish one of the three founders of the Yogacara school of Buddhist philosophy, along with Asanga and Vasubandhu.
-Some scholars believe this Maitreya to be a historical person in India.
-The traditions themselves have held that it is referring to Maitreya, the future buddha.
+270–350 CE) is a name whose use was pioneered by Buddhist scholars Erich Frauwallner, Giuseppe Tucci, and Hakuju Ui to distinguish one of the three founders of the Yogācāra school of Buddhist philosophy, along with Asanga and Vasubandhu.
+Some scholars believe this Maitreya to be a historical person in India who authored various Yogācāra texts known as the Maitreya corpus.
+The traditions themselves have held that it is referring to the bodhisattva Maitreya, the future buddha.

 Academic views

-Scholars are divided in opinion whether the name refers to a historical human teacher of Asaṅga or to the bodhisattva Maitreya.
-Frauwallner, Tucci and Ui proposed this as a possibility, while Eric Obermiller and Fyodor Shcherbatskoy doubted the historicity of this figure.
+Scholars are divided in opinion whether the name refers to a historical Buddhist author, possibly even a teacher of Asaṅga, or to the bodhisattva Maitreya (the future Buddha).
+Frauwallner, Tucci and Ui proposed that "Maitreya" referred to a historical figure, while Eric Obermiller and Fyodor Shcherbatskoy doubted this theory.

+Three Yogācāra texts as possibly the works of a single author

+Modern scholars argue that many of the various texts traditionally attributed to Maitreya (and supposedly revealed to Asanga) like the Abhisamayalankara and the Ratnagotravibhaga are actually later post-Asanga texts.
+However, some scholars like Gareth Sparham use the name Maitreya to refer to the author of "three Maitreya texts", all which seem to be by the same author.
+This Maitreya Corpus comprises the following texts: